-Ngulu-Nganjin (Our Voice)
+Ngulu-nganjin (Our Voice)

-Wurundjeri Elders, musicians and artists are creating a ‘soundtrack’ to capture the story of the Abbotsford Convent’s Traditional Owner history and heritage.
+Wurundjeri Elders, musicians and artists have created a ‘soundtrack’ to capture the story of the Abbotsford Convent’s Traditional Owner history and heritage.
 'Ngulu-nganjin (Our Voice)' takes visitors on a new self-guided sound trail, featuring Wurundjeri music, language and stories.

-The trail will allow visitors to discover Wurundjeri stories and places of historical importance at the Convent – which is situated on the traditional homelands of the Wurundjeri people.
+Visitors can discover Wurundjeri stories and places of historical importance at the Convent – which is situated on the traditional homelands of the Wurundjeri people.

-'Ngulu-Nganjin' has been made possible with funding from the Victorian Government’s Rockin’ the Laneways program.
+'Ngulu-nganjin' was made possible with funding from the Victorian Government’s Rockin’ the Laneways program.